OptimalBPM/of/README.md

 * ```sudo pip3 install of``` (of is the Optimal Framework pypi package)

-The configuration folder optimalbpm of the framework is by default located in the home folder of the user running the system.
+The configuration folder of the framework is by default located in the home folder of the user running the system.

-Install the :
+Install a default configuration:

 * ```cd ~``` go to your home directory
 * ```git clone https://github.com/OptimalBPM/of-config.git optimalframework```